drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Reproducibility for a CCD spectrometer in a practical sense depends on linearity.
 This is a significant challenge to electrical design, as will be explained.
 Absent linearity, both normalized and relative peak heights become sensitive to exposure time or light intensity and the dependence can be non-monotonic.

-We include test results [(here)](##on-linearity-and-reproducibility-in-ccd-spectrometers-with-data) for both the present design and a popular commercial instrument.
+We include test results [(here)](#on-linearity-and-reproducibility-in-ccd-spectrometers-with-data) for both the present design and a popular commercial instrument.
 These are recorded in essentially side-by-side measurements.
 The intent is to illustrate what linearity should look like and why it is important for reproducibility.

 We finish the presentation on reliability with a brief discussion of the nature of the signals produced in a spectrometer and how this can lead to non-linearity depending on certain details of circuit design and operation of the sensor.

 #### Construction of the spectrometer used for testing

-Construction of the spectrometer used for testing the new sensor is described below [(click here)](#spectrometer-construction).
+Construction of the spectrometer used for testing the new sensor is described below [(here)](#spectrometer-construction).
 We use a 1200/mm grating and 200μm entrance slit with a focal length of 2 1/4".
 Total cost of materials for the spectrometer is under $400, including the electronics (this repo), optics and mechanical parts.